alexwong0818/YJViewInherit/README.md

 # YJViewInherit
-It's a simple way to inherit your super custom view(with IBOutlet widget)。
+It's a simple way to inherit your super custom view(with xib IBOutlet widget)。

 Usage: